 Give us copies of receipts for covered drugs that you paid for.
-You can ask us to pay you back for our share of the cost of the drug.
+You can ask us to pay you back for the drug.
+Here are some examples of when you should give us copies of your receipts:

-Here are sometimes when you should give us copies of your receipts:
+• When you buy a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit

-- When you buy a covered drug at a network pharmacy at a special price or using a discount card that is not part of our plan's benefit - When you pay a copay for drugs that you get under a drug maker's patient assistance program - When you buy covered drugs at an out-of-network pharmacy - · When you pay the full price for a covered drug
+- When you pay a copay for drugs that you get under a drug maker's patient assistance program - When you buy covered drugs at an out-of-network pharmacy - · When you pay the full price for a covered drug

-For more information about asking us to pay you back for our share of the cost of a drug, refer to Chapter 7 of your Member Handbook.
+For more information about asking us to pay you back for a drug, refer to Chapter 7 of your Member Handbook.